What is Postal Banking?

 The USPS already offers some very limited financial products, including the sale of money orders, international money transfers to nine countries, and cashing of U.S. Treasury checks.
+Adding more will help contrast the everlasting list of exorbitantly-priced financial services.
 The Postmaster General can take action under the Postal Service’s existing authority to offer more basic banking services, including:

 - Low-cost ATMs with free access for Treasury Direct Express cards, providing Social Security benefits at no cost;